-Every five years, the Minister shall task three impartial experts in the fields of monetary and financial economics and financial supervision to carry out an appraisal of the Central Bank of Iceland's performance in the attainment of its objectives concerning price stability, financial stability, and the conduct of financial supervision.
-The appraisal shall also cover other aspects of the Bank's operations, such as organisational structure, distribution of tasks, and authorisations.
+Every five years, the Minister shall engage three impartial experts in the fields of monetary and financial economics and financial supervision to carry out an appraisal of the Central Bank of Iceland's performance in achieving its objectives concerning price stability, financial stability, and financial supervision.
+The appraisal shall also cover other aspects of the Bank's operations, such as organisational structure, distribution of tasks, and spheres of responsibility.
 One of the experts shall have sound knowledge of the Icelandic economy, and the other two shall have wide-ranging knowledge and experience of international financial activities and the operation of central banks outside Iceland.

-CHAPTER X

-Accounting and disposition of profit
+CHAPTER X Accounting and disposition of profit